DevExpress/testcafe-studio-docs/documentation/working-with-testcafe-studio/debugging-tests.md

 There are two ways to take screenshots:

-* Use the **Screenshot** action to take a screenshot in a particular place in a test.
+* Use the [Take Screenshot](recording-tests/test-actions/browser-actions.md#take-screenshot) action to take a screenshot in a particular place in a test.

     ![Take Screenshot Action](../../images/working-with-testcafe-studio/take-screenshot-action.png)